T. Udhayasuriyan

 T. Udhayasuriyan is an Indian politician and a Member of the Legislative Assembly of Tamil Nadu.
 He is member of the Dravida Munnetra Kazhagam party.

-Udhayasuriyan was elected to the Tamil Nadu legislative assembly as a Dravida Munnetra Kazhagam (DMK) candidate from Chinnasalem constituency in the 1989 later he was disqualified by madras high court due to fake/altered age proof certificate to contest in election. and 2006 elections and from Sankarapuram constituency in the 1996 and 2016 elections.
+Udhayasuriyan was elected to the Tamil Nadu legislative assembly as a Dravida Munnetra Kazhagam (DMK) candidate from Chinnasalem constituency in the 1989, later he was disqualified by Madras high court due to fake/altered age proof certificate to contest election and 2006 elections and from Sankarapuram constituency in the 1996 and 2016 elections.

 Member of Legislative Assembly

-2021-present
+2021–present

 He represents the Sankarapuram Assembly constituency as Member of Legislative Assembly (MLA) in Tamil Nadu Assembly.